jwong92/angular_assign2/README.md

 __Commit__
 * Added a details service and component to view details for each designer
 * Added a search input for the homepage component to allow a user to search for various designers

+__Commit - dd17a1e..205d3bf__
+* Added email and category checkbox filters along with the search for a designer name